UniversalMinecraftAPI/UniversalMinecraftAPI/docs/configuration.md

 1. `file`: Specifies the file for the keystore/truststore
 2. `password`: Specifies the password for the keystore/truststore

-More information about SSL in the web server JSONAPI uses, can be found [here](http://www.eclipse.org/jetty/documentation/current/configuring-ssl.html).
+More information about SSL in the web server UniversalMinecraftAPI uses, can be found [here](http://www.eclipse.org/jetty/documentation/current/configuring-ssl.html).

 ### thread_pool